Elinor Goldschmied: Early life

-She won a scholarship to enroll on a mental health course at the London School of Economics' Department of Mental Health in 1937 and qualified as a psychiatric social worker.
+She won a scholarship to enroll into a mental health course at the London School of Economics Department of Mental Health in 1937 and qualified as a psychiatric social worker.
 Goldschmied took part in left-wing causes while she was at the university and was a member of the Communist Party of Great Britain.
 During the Second World War she began as an employee in the mental health sector in the city of Bradford, where she worked with refugees and evacuated children; the latter group with whom she worked with were between the ages of two and four and all were deemed "unbilletable" because of poor behaviour.
 Goldschmied got the children to behave better by undertaking a major reorganisation of their daily routines.

 Career to death

 In 1946, she and her husband Guido relocated to Trieste, Italy, while the commune was under British administration.
 Goldschmied found a job working in a state institution for illegitimate and abandoned children.
 During this period she observed babies and children in local orphanages barred from having toys or relationships with other human beings and sought change in this area.
 In 1948, Goldschmied met Elda Mazzocchi Scarzella, the founder of a home for single mothers in Milan, called the Villaggio della Madre e del Fanciullo.
 There she oversaw the nursery education of the children and training of the staff and pioneered a transformation of childcare in Italy.
 This experience led to the publication of Goldschmied's first book, The Child in the Nursery, which was one of the first works to address the group care of infant children.

 In 1954, she took part in the production of two films in Trieste.
 The first, Lasciatemi almeno giocare, discusses play and how it aids in the development of a child's motor and psycho-affective in situations of social distress and institutionalisation.
 The other film was entitled L’adulto nel mondo dei più piccoli was created with assistance from residents of Trieste, and is centred on the role and function of an educator in the relationship with a child in a nursery.
 After her husband's death in 1955, Goldschmied flew to England to ensure that her son could receive a secondary education in the country.
 She was employed by London County Council from 1960 to 1965 as a social education worker in the field of mental health of small children, and lobbied against the practice of putting children into care for non-attendance.
 Goldschmied was later made Head of the Office for Wellness and Education at Inner London Education Authority and she served in the role until 1972, her final full-time occupation.